SSVP-debug/email_auto_responder/README.md

 Edit
 #  Auto Email Responder

-A simple Python automation script that checks your Gmail inbox for unread emails and sends an automatic reply perfect for HR/faculty responses or internship communication.
+This is a Python automation project that automatically checks your Gmail inbox for unread messages and sends a polite reply to each one making it perfect for students, HR, faculty, or internship communications.

-##  Features

-- Auto-checks Gmail inbox
+It’s built entirely in Python and runs safely using Gmail’s app password system.

+1. What This Project Does

+Think of it as your personal email assistant:

+It connects securely to your Gmail inbox.

+It checks for unread (new) emails.

+For each new email:

+It identifies the sender and subject.

-- Sends a polite reply to unread emails
+Sends an automatic, polite reply.

-- Avoids double-replies using a memory set
-- Logs every email interaction
-- Customizable reply message
-- Runs every minute using `schedule`
+Saves that email’s unique ID in a database (SQLite) so it never replies twice.

+It repeats this check automatically every few minutes forever.

+2. How It Works (Simple Explanation)

+I.   Connect to Gmail IMAP server  → Read unread emails II.
+Extract sender and subject   → Prepare auto reply III.
+Check if we already replied  → Avoid duplicate IV.
+Send reply using Gmail SMTP  → Polite message sent
+V.   Log the details              → Save in database + logs VI.
+Repeat this process every X seconds

  Badges